rodri2d2/TheNotebookApp/README.md

 ## Main goals

-The main goal is to create an app that is abble to process a CRUP operation through CoreData Framework
+The main goal is to create an app that is able to process a CRUD operation through CoreData Framework

 - Learn and reinforce how does iOS Concurrency work
 - Learn and reinforce how does CoreData work